imustafin/imustafin.github.io/en/_posts/2020-11-09-react-ant-rails-graphql-active-storage-upload.md

 ```

 Ant Upload takes a `beforeUpload` function which we will use to get the upload
-url for the file.
+parameters.
 In this example we will assume that a single file is uploaded.
 As an example, we will store the results of the mutation in the state and
 use it later.